Skip to content

 CloudFormation stack statusCloudFormation actionElastic Beanstalk action

-CREATE_FAILEDNoneRun the Rebuild environment or Terminate environment operations
+CREATE_FAILEDNoneRun the Rebuild environment or Terminate environment operations.

-UDPATE_ROLLBACK_FAILEDBring stack to UPDATE_ROLLBACK_COMPLETE statusRetry the operation
+UPDATE_ROLLBACK_FAILEDBring the stack to a UPDATE_ROLLBACK_COMPLETE status.Retry the operation.

-DELETE_FAILEDBring stack to DELETE_COMPLETE statusRetry the operation
+DELETE_FAILEDBring the stack to a DELETE_COMPLETE status.Retry the operation.

-UPDATE_ROLLBACK_COMPLETENoneRetry the operation
+UPDATE_ROLLBACK_COMPLETENoneRetry the operation.

 UPDATE_COMPLETENoneIf the stack's previous state was CREATE_FAILED, then run the Rebuild or Terminate operation.
 Otherwise, retry the operation.